 Behavior charts in school were a rude wake-up call for both of us.
-There is quite a bit of research that shows how external reward systems undermine a child’s self-generated motivation to learn, to do well, and to try again.
+There is quite a bit of research that shows how external reward systems undermine a child’s self-generated motivation to learn, to put forth a good effort, and to try again.

 However, there is other research that shows how this effect has been overstated.
-Most likely, it depends on the context.
+Most likely, it depends on the context and delivery.
 I have actually seen teachers who do this really well and it works for them, and I have seen when it doesn’t work as well too.

 While the research is unclear, it is clear that our culture has an over-reliance on external rewards, behavior charts, prizes, etc. We need to balance that message with the one that doing good feels good — just in and of itself.
 That a sense of accomplishment is rewarding just for what it is.

-This is related to growth mindset — the idea that our abilities are not set in stone and that we can learn from mistakes — but it is more than a growth mindset.
-It is a certain quality of mental strength otherwise known as cognitive hardiness.
+Intrinsic motivation is related to the concept of growth mindset — the idea that our abilities are not set in stone and that we can learn from mistakes — but intrinsic motivation is even more than that.
+Intrinsic motivation is also related to a certain quality of mental strength known as cognitive hardiness.

-We want them to understand that everyone has bad days and makes mistakes.
+- understand that everyone has bad days and everyone makes mistakes.

 5 Tips For Raising Kids With Intrinsic Motivation and Cognitive Hardiness